jarelleboac/buddy_bot/README.md

 Created random pairs from a csv file, accounting for odd number of participants.

 ## version 1.1 (in progress) additions
-parse email and full name, configure email send out, format email with html, automate on a weekly basis, keep track of previous weeks pairs
+Have already configured email send out.
+Now need to parse email and full name, format email with html, automate on a weekly basis, keep track of previous weeks pairs.

 ## Getting Started